sarahckramer/covid_ses/README.md

 ----
 #### COVID-19 Data

+Data on COVID-19 cases and deaths by district and age group, as well as data on population sizes, were obtained from the [Corona Data Platform](https://www.healthcare-datenplattform.de/).

 #### German Index of Socioeconomic Deprivation (GISD)

+District-level socioeconomic position was measured using the GISD, which encompasses indicators on employment, income, and educational attainment.
+Data can be downloaded [here](https://github.com/robert-koch-institut/German_Index_of_Socioeconomic_Deprivation_GISD).

 #### Other demographic and socioeconomic data

+Data on all other key predictor variables were obtained from the database "Indicators and Maps for Spatial and Urban Development" (INKAR), available [here](https://www.inkar.de/).

 #### Vaccination data

+Vaccination rates for each district were estimated from vaccination rates at a larger, regional spatial scale, as described in [Koslow et al. (2022)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010054).
+Code to obtain these estimates can be found [here](https://github.com/SciCompMod/memilio/tree/main).
+Original vaccination data were obtained from the [Robert Koch Institute](https://github.com/robert-koch-institut/COVID-19-Impfungen_in_Deutschland).

 #### Commuting data

+Code to obtain the formatted commuting data, which include both data collected by Germany's Federal Employment Agency and estimates for district-district pairs with very little commuting, can be found [here](https://github.com/SciCompMod/memilio/tree/main) (the same repository as for the vaccination data).

 Formatting Data
 ---------------